vipinyadavz/GoMute/README.md

 ## 🔥 Overview

 **GoMute** is a modern, community-driven social media platform where users can post their thoughts ("Opinions"), join communities, interact through replies, and find like-minded individuals.
-Inspired by platforms like Threads and Twitter, it features a sleek UI, real-time interactions, and secure authentication.

 ---

 ## ✨ Features